ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 ### Test the context rules
 {: #cbr-security-terraform-test}

+With the set of context-based restrictions deployed, it is time again to verify them.
+Because the zones and rules include the access restriction on the {{site.data.keyword.registryshort_notm}}, you can repeat the tests performed in section [Test the rule and its enforcement modes](#cbr--security-in-action).

 * What should be tested?
 Access the app from the e2e tutorial to see that it still works?
 How to test that rules tighten the security?
 * need to go to AT again
 * repeat the first test from above with the container registry